USSF-ORBIT/ussf-portal/docs/adr/0005-use-Docker-for-running-the-application.md

 ### Production Deployment

-- Ship a Docker contianer as the artifact to be deployed.
+- Ship a Docker container as the artifact to be deployed.
 - Production server clones local repo and builds locally on production host.
 - Ship zip or tarball to remote host, extract and run locally on remote production host.

 ## Decision Outcome

 Development done locally and application (and supporting services) running inside a Docker container.
-As we as shipping a Docker container as the artifact to be deployed to production.
+And we are shipping a Docker container as the artifact to be deployed to production.
 After some discussion, we have decided on these options for the following reasons:

 ### Local Development